SandyGCabanes/Automate-YouTube-Video-Downloads/README.md

 > YouTube always changes its metadata.
 This script is provided as a guide.
 It is the user's responsibility to re-configure the code if the metadata of videos changes.
 For example, this script does not work for videos 3 years old or older.
 You will have to use another package besides `pytubefix`.

 ## Background
 > I developed this script due to scheduling issues.
-Downloading while online and using the Youtube app is the recommended method.
-I also download using the YouTube app.
-However, sometimes there are internet outages.
+While downloading using the Youtube app is the recommended method, sometimes there are internet outages.
 And it became more convenient to download the videos and delete them later to conserve memory.
-This uses existing python package called `pytubefix` for streaming access and existing package called`ffmpeg` for high-quality audio conversion and video/audio merging, ensuring reliable and flexible downloads.
+This python package called `pytubefix` is publicly available for streaming access.
+The existing package called`ffmpeg` is for high-quality audio conversion and video/audio merging, ensuring reliable and flexible downloads.

 ## Features
 ### User Input